Mochi: Aligning Pre-training and Inference for Efficient Graph Foundation Models via Meta-Learning: Episodic Meta-Learning for Graph Foundation Models

 A central design principle of \modelname{} is that task unification happens at the readout interface.
 Every episode is converted into the same input format for the ridge head: a matrix of embeddings together with class labels.
 The only task-specific component is how those embeddings are constructed from the encoder output.

 \begin{description}[leftmargin=*,itemsep=2pt] \item[Node classification.]
 Each example is a node embedding $z_v \in \mathbb{R}^{d_z}$ with label $y_v \in [C]$. \item[Link prediction.]
-Each example is an edge embedding $z_u \odot z_v \in \mathbb{R}^{d_z}$ (Hadamard product of endpoint embeddings), with a binary edge-vs-non-edge label encoded as a one-hot vector in $\{0,1\}^{n_s \times 2}$.
+Each example is an edge embedding $z_u \odot z_v \in \mathbb{R}^{d_z}$ (Hadamard product of endpoint embeddings), with a binary edge-vs-non-edge label encoded as a one-hot vector in $\{0,1\}^{2}$ per example (so the aggregated label matrix is $Y_s \in \{0,1\}^{n_s \times 2}$).
 This puts LP on the same $(Z_s, Y_s)$ interface as NC and GC; sampling details are deferred to Appendix~\ref{ap:real-world-exp-setup}. \item[Graph classification.]
 Each example is an embedding $\bar{z}_G = \frac{1}{|V_G|}\sum_{v \in V_G} z_v$ with a graph-level label. \end{description}

 The readout is otherwise identical across tasks: it receives support embeddings, fits Eq.~\eqref{eq:ridge-dual}, and predicts query labels.
 This gives \modelname{} a single training objective across node-, edge-, and graph-level problems, without requiring a task-specific decoder architecture.